 Dealing with the current-job question for your LinkedIn Profile can be a hassle.

 At LinkedIn’s urging, most users try to update their Profiles as completely as possible.
+They have also recently rolled out new job titles for parents, caretakers, and others.

 Yet entering a “current job” can seem over-the-top when you’re unemployed.